Are CPAP machines noisy?

 Quiet nasal masks:

-• F&P Evora nasal – This new mask is designed with Cap-fit; it simply fits on as easily as a cap!
-98% of patients found Evora easy to take on and off in the dark.
-Also, featuring radial-air flow to minimise noise and draft.
+• F&P Evora nasal – This new mask is designed with Cap-fit, 98% of patients found Evora easy to take on and off in the dark.
+Also, it features radial-air flow to minimise noise and draft.

 • ResMed AiFit P10 – Part of the popular AirFit range, the P10 is 50% quieter and lighter than ResMed’s previous nasal pillows mask (Swift FX).